Trafikandars-Labs/Snowflake/README_EN.md

 A machine for dispersing snowflakes/confetti on stage.

-Work in DMX, 2 channel or 1 channel
+Work in DMX, 2 channel or 1 channel.

 Mode : Shake or Rotation.